Stunner1000/E-commerce-Data-Warehouse-Analytics/README.md

 -   **RFM Segmentation**: Segmenting customers based on their Recency, Frequency, and Monetary values.

 ## Streamlit Dashboard

-*(Describe the Streamlit dashboard, its purpose, and the visualizations included.
-Explain how to run the dashboard.)*

 The Streamlit dashboard provides an interactive interface to explore the e-commerce data and the results of the advanced analytics.
 Key features include: